2012 United States presidential election in Alabama

 The 2012 United States presidential election in Alabama took place on November 6, 2012, as part of the 2012 general election, in which all 50 states plus the District of Columbia participated.
 Alabama voters chose nine electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.

 In 2008, Alabama was won by Republican nominee John McCain with a 21.58% margin of victory.
 Prior to the election, 17 news organizations considered this a state Romney would win, or otherwise considered it a safe red state.
 Located in the Deep South, Alabama is one of the most conservative states in the country.
-Alabama has not gone Democratic since it was won by Jimmy Carter in 1976.
+Alabama has not voted Democratic since it was won by Jimmy Carter in 1976.

 Romney won the election in Alabama with 60.55% of the vote, while Obama received 38.36%, a 22.19% margin of victory.
-While the state swung slightly more Republican from 2008, Obama flipped two McCain counties, Barbour and Conecuh, into the Democratic column, thereby making it the last time either county voted for a Democratic presidential candidate as of the 2020 presidential election.
+While the state swung slightly more Republican from 2008, Obama flipped two McCain counties, Barbour and Conecuh, into the Democratic column, thereby making it the last time either county voted for a Democratic presidential candidate as of the 2024 presidential election.